 Do not be misled by our name: Poetry London has the same relation to London as The New Yorker has to New York.
 In other words, it is a national and international magazine.
-We publish three times a year and feature poems and reviews from across the UK and Ireland, but also from the US, Canada and Australia and many in translation.
+We publish three times a year and feature poems and reviews from London and far beyond, including work in translation.
 Poetry London wants to attract the best poems by the best poets currently writing in English.

 But an important editorial aim is also to foster emerging writers.
 On average a third of the poetry pages is given to poets who have yet to publish a first collection.
 We review pamphlets in the autumn issue and first collections in every issue, and we run an annual poetry competition.

 Over the past year (2019-20), a third of contributors to Poetry London are people of colour, of which 19% are Black (representing 6.5% of contributors).
 However, we recognise that while these figures may reflect the ethnic diversity of the UK at large, they do not reflect the diversity of London, our home city, where more than 40% of the population are people of colour and 13.3% are Black.

 Poetry London has now enshrined these London figures as our benchmark, to avoid the trap of complacency.
 We acknowledge that all three members of our small editorial team are white, and that the audiences of our live events still tend to be majority white.
 These are long-term, structural challenges that we are committed to addressing with support and oversight from our board of trustees, improving our recruitment procedures in order to ensure diverse candidate pools, alongside increasing dialogue with Black-led organisations.

 Poetry London spreads its net wide to include the latest from Europe, America and other parts of the world: work by new poets and established ones ...
 It’s one of the best poetry magazines around.Ciaran Carson